 - Cameron Woki also took the most lineouts last week, with eight

 What time does it kick off and is it on TV?

-The match kicks off at 3pm and will be broadcast live on ITV in the UK and on Virgin One in Ireland, with commentary also on BBC Radio 5 Live and BBC Radio Ulster as well as RTE radio.
+The match will be shown live on ITV in the UK and live on Virgin Media One in Ireland.

 What are the line-ups?